juliettm/juliettm/README.md

 - 👋 Hi, I’m @juliettm
 - 👀 I’m interested in ethics in ML.
-- 🌱 I’m currently learning how to do planks.
 - 💞️ I’m looking to collaborate ...